datastaxdevs/workshop-graphql-netflix/README.md

 > *When creating your instance use the promotion code **ANIA200** to get 200$ of free credit allowing you about 30 million writes + 30 Million reads  + 50GB a month of monthly storage!!*

-**`ASTRA`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
+**`ASTRADB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.

 ✅ Click the button to login or register with Datastax.
 You can use your `Github`, `Google` accounts or register with an `email`.